dadoonet/fscrawler/docs/source/dev/build.rst

 Run tests with an external cluster
 """"""""""""""""""""""""""""""""""

+Launching the docker containers might take some time so if to want to run the test suite against an already running cluster, you need to provide a ``tests.cluster.url`` value.
+This will skip launching the docker instances.

 To run the test suite against an elasticsearch instance running locally, just run::

     mvn verify -pl fr.pilato.elasticsearch.crawler:fscrawler-it-v7 -Dtests.cluster.url=http://localhost:9200